VitaliRj/OBD2-SocktCAN-Interface/README.md

 This __MATLAB/Simulink__ Add-On/Toolbox provides an __OBD2__ (On-board diagnostics) block for basic communication, data logging and vehicle diagnostics.

-The block, included in this library, is intended to be used with SocketCan on a Linux target.
+The block, included in this library, is intended to be used with SocketCAN on a Linux target.
 For example, a __Raspberry Pi__ or a BeagleBone Black.

 ### For Example:
-To get e.g. the engine RPM, the "OBD2 SocketCan Interface" Block has to generate a request message and send it on to the vehicles CAN bus.
+To get e.g. the engine RPM, the "OBD2 SocketCAN Interface" Block has to generate a request message and send it on to the vehicles CAN bus.
 To generate this request message, the appropriate OBD2/OBD-II Parameter IDs (PID) has to be provided to the input port (OBD2_PID) of the block.
 To show the current data (Mode 1) an additional parameter has to be provided on the OBD2_Mode input.

 In this article: https://en.wikipedia.org/wiki/OBD-II_PIDs the Modes and PIDs are listed for the SAE J/1979 standard and the OBD2 protocol is further explained.
 The Formulas and PIDs can be used to calculate various different vehicle parameters.